 In the case of the former, it’s completely down to you, your style and your favoured brands, but it is worth noting that a good-quality cotton tee will be be more durable than a cheap alternative, with colourfast dyes that stay bright wash after wash, a tight weave that will hold its shape, screen-printed graphics that won’t disintegrate in your washing machine and cotton fibres finished to a superior standard.

-• Materials: Most casual tees are made from 100% cotton, which is soft and comfortable close to the skin and doesn’t require much in the way of specialised care.
+- Materials – Most casual tees are made from 100% cotton, which is soft and comfortable close to the skin and doesn’t require much in the way of specialised care.
 Technical tees, on the other hand, may be made from synthetic materials such as polyester which have much better wicking properties than cotton so moisture can evaporate.
 Some tees may be made from a blend of both – ‘polycotton’ – for a balance between comfort and technical performance.

-• Sleeves: Long, short or none at all?
+- Sleeves – Long, short or none at all?
 It’s up to you (and the weather).

-• Graphics: Want to make a statement with your tee, or just advertise your favourite brands?
+- Graphics – Want to make a statement with your tee, or just advertise your favourite brands?
 Quality screen-printed graphics will make sure your message is heard loud and clear.

 There is plenty of choice of tee-shirts on the market today.
 But what tee-shirt do you buy?
 See our list of tee-shirts below all suitable for different occasions.